 Christy and Rachel met in 2010 at California Lutheran University, where Rachel attended college.
-The two spent time together with their then-significant-others, going to LGBTQ+ club meetings on campus and staying out late in LA’s West Hollywood neighborhood.
+The two spent time together with their then-significant-others.
+Going to LGBTQ+ club meetings on campus and staying out late in Los Angeles West Hollywood neighborhood.

-The two women became an important support system to each other through their breakups, and in the process, they discovered their mutual love of music, old vinyl, and Disney.
+The two women became an important support system for each other through their breakups.
+In the process, they discovered their mutual love of music, old vinyl, and Disney.

 In April of that same year, they officially started dating.
 It didn’t take long for them to realize how compatible they were.
 They soon moved into a Studio City apartment where they began building their life together.
 In 2015 Grace Kelly (Princess of Meow-Nico) came into their lives and their little family became complete!

-Rachel is from Oregon and Christy is from Southern California, so nature is a big thing for this couple.
-Having a wedding that felt ‘organic’ was important.
+Rachel is from Oregon, and Christy is from Southern California, so nature is a big thing for this couple.
+Having a wedding that felt ‘organic’ was necessary.
 That was their go-to word throughout the planning process!

 They knew that they wanted an elegant outdoor wedding that highlighted the natural beauty of our area.

-The date Rachel and Chirsty ended up picking was late summer/early fall, which was perfect for the diverse color palette they chose.
+The date Rachel and Chirsty ended up picking was late summer/early fall.
+This was perfect for the diverse color palette they chose.

-For Christy: “Marriage to me is being a part of a two-person team in this challenge of life together.
-Some days you’re trying to figure out ways to win, and other days, you are working on getting through it unscathed.
+For Christy, “Marriage to me is being a part of a two-person team in this challenge of life together.
+Some days you’re trying to figure out ways to win.
+And other days, you are working on getting through it unscathed.
 It’s sharing in the joys and trials – knowing you aren’t alone.
-We have a lot of relationships in our lives with family, friends, colleagues, in varying degrees and dynamics.
-Marriage, though, is someone accepting and loving you wholeheartedly – all of your attributes, all of your flaws, in their raw form – and they are saying; I can’t imagine taking on this journey without you.”
+We have many relationships in our lives with family, friends, colleagues, in varying degrees and dynamics.
+Marriage, though, is someone accepting and loving you wholeheartedly.
+All of your attributes, all of your flaws, in their raw form – and they are saying; I can’t imagine taking on this journey without you.”